weibostone/RunIn/README.md

 ## ✨ Key Features

-- **Popup menu at cursor**: Type `ri` in the File Explorer address bar, or double-click `ri.exe` (or bind it to your mouse side button) to pop up the menu.
+- **Popup menu at cursor**: Enter `ri` in the File Explorer address bar/terminals, or double-click `ri.exe` (or bind it to your mouse side button) to pop up the menu.
 Select any terminal to launch it and automatically switch to the current directory.
 For example, you can launch PowerShell 7 directly from the File Explorer address bar, enter Claude Code or Codex, and switch to the current directory seamlessly.
 - **One-Click Auto Search**: Built-in auto-discovery for over 20+ popular terminals and dev tools.
 Don't know the exact path?
 Let RunIn find them for you.
 - **Pending Templates**: If a selected terminal isn't installed, RunIn creates a "Pending" template in your config, allowing you to manually fill in the path later without breaking your list.
 - **Auto Working Directory Mapping**: Automatically maps your current File Explorer directory to the launched terminal using the `{current_dir}` dynamic variable.
 No more `cd` typing!